How to watch Trump's second Senate impeachment trial

 - Follow: Live updates on CBSNews.com

-One week earlier, Mr. Trump told his supporters at a rally to "fight like hell" as members of Congress prepared to count the Electoral College votes.
-A mob of his angry backers then stormed the U.S. Capitol, sending lawmakers into hiding and delaying the electoral count for nearly six hours.
-The rioters shattered windows and broke down doors to gain access to the halls of Congress, and five people died in the melee.
+The article of impeachment accuses Mr. Trump of "willfully inciting violence against the Government of the United States" with a speech to his supporters "that encouraged — and foreseeably resulted in — imminent lawless action at the Capitol."
+Five people, including a Capitol Police officer, lost their lives.

 Mr. Trump is the first president in history to be impeached twice.
-It appears likely he will be acquitted in the Senate, since 67 votes — two-thirds of the Senate — are needed to convict, which would mean 17 Republicans would have to join the 50 Democrats.
-Last week, in what could be foreshadowing of the outcome of the trial, 45 Senate Republicans voted to challenge the constitutionality of holding an impeachment trial against a former president.
+But it appears likely he will be acquitted, since 67 votes — two-thirds of the Senate — are needed to convict, which would mean 17 Republicans would have to join all 50 Democrats.

 The House impeachment managers last week requested Mr. Trump testify during his trial, but the former president's lawyers quickly rejected that idea.